eparsonnet93/ekpmeasure/src/ekpmeasure/control/moke/readme.md

 # Example of how to run MOKE experiment.
-This was written before I had standardized experimental control code

 This operates on a USB_1208HS_4AO daq.

+This was written before I had standardized experimental control code, though hopefully people will still find it useful.
+I will continue to update this when I have time, including improving documentation.
+The following should help you get started.

 ```python
 #imports